A child receives ready-to-use therapeutic food (RUTF) in Maiduguri to support recovery from malnutrition.

 The Problem

 The IRC estimates that 18 million children living in humanitarian crises are suffering from acute malnutrition at any given time, despite the existence of a proven solution - a simple packet of fortified peanut butter paste.
 However, only 20% of acutely malnourished children are accessing this treatment, despite its known effectiveness.
+In addition, up to 30% of children relapse within 6 months from finishing treatment.

 Why current approaches are inadequate